 The CGS336 is a pulse divider with integer divisions between 2 and 8.
 The divider is used to generate interrelated pulses for use in creating poly-rhythms, and unusual sequences.
 It can also be run at audio frequencies as a sub-oscillator/sub harmonic generator.
 The output pulse from each division is one clock cycle in length, and the relationship between pulses is fixed.
 Specifically, the [A/4] output will correspond to every second pulse from the [A/2] output.
 Likewise, the [A/8] will correspond to every second pulse from the [A/4] output, and the [A/6] will correspond to every second pulse from the [A/3] output.
 Needless to say, the [A/2] and [A/3] groups are not related to each other, or to the [A/5] or [A/7] outputs.
 All however share a common external reset, so they can be synchronized.
 All outputs go high on reset.

 Some ideas on how to use this module: Feed a clock signal into the [A] input of the pulse divider.
 The divided signal is available simultaneously for each output.
 If running at audio frequencies, feed some of these to a mixer or other signal processing device.
 If running at low speed, try driving two different sequencers at the same time from different divisions.

 Try feeding the [A/8] output into the reset - this will force all to synchronize to a [A/7] count, with the lesser divisions becoming "syncopated"'

-In builds where you are replacing the CGS36 and do not have an additional 1" slot, the CGS405 Boolean Logic can be stacked ontop of the CGS336.
+The CGS336 does not include the logic section of the CGS36.
+In builds where you are replacing the CGS36 and do not have an additional 1" slot, the CGS405 Boolean Logic can be stacked on top of the CGS336.